 The government threatened strict punishments against Iranians who ignored public health protocols.
 “Those who hide their disease should be fined," President Hassan Rouhani warned on October 3.
 Punishments for not wearing a mask included a 500,000 rial fine ($1.55), year-long suspensions from jobs and closure of businesses.
 Iran, an early epicenter of the deadly virus, reported a total of 775,121 cases and 41,979 fatalities between Feb 19 and November 16, 2020—a mortality rate of 5.4 percent.
 (The global mortality rate at the time was 2.5 percent; the U.S. mortality rate was 2.4 percent).
 But the actual death toll might be three or four times the official tally, according to a senior member of Iran's medical professionals organization.

-As of mid-October, 27 out of 31 provinces, were considered "red zones" due to the high number of infections.
+As of November, 27 out of 31 provinces, were considered "red zones" due to the high number of infections.
 They included: Alborz, Ardabil, Bushehr, Chaharmahal and Bakhtiari, East Azerbaijan, Gilan, Hamadan, Ilam, Isfahan, Kerman, Kurdistan, Kermanshah, Khorasan Razavi, Khuzestan, Kohgiluyeh and Boyer-Ahman, Lorestan, Markazi, Mazandaran, North Khorasan, Qazvin, Qom, Semnan, South Khorasan, Tehran, West Azerbaijan, Yazd and Zanjan.

 Three others provinces—Golestan, Hormozgan and Fars—were considered “orange” zones because they had the second highest infection rates.
 Sistan and Baluchestan province was considered in the "yellow" zone for having the third highest infection rate.